-Adhesion of PPS on metal surfaces
+Adhesion of PPS on Metals & other materials

 Adhesion of Polyphenylene Sulfide (PPS) is generally extremely difficult due to its strong properties in chemical resistance and temperature stability.
 It is one of the most important polymers for high-temperature application.
-It is large resistant towards heat, acids, alkalies, abrasion and solvents.
+It is largely resistant towards heat, acids, alkalies, abrasion and solvents.
 It is not dissolved in any common solvents unless heated to above 200°C. PPS is often used in a glass fiber-filled version for even stronger materials.

 Tight interfaces between PPS and metal components in over-molding